prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Groceries Improvements | Reduce complexity by using a single loop instead of two. | 5% Groceries Improvements | Refactor USD-formatting logic into a stand-alone function, document it, and test it to ensure it produces desired results. | 10%
 Financial Service Improvements | Refactor USD-formatting function into a helper "module" file, and import the function across whichever files need it. | 5%
-Financial Service Improvements  | Refactor financial data-fetching code into a helper "module" file, and import the respective functions across whichever files need it. | 5%
+Financial Service Improvements  | Refactor financial data-fetching code into a helper "module" file, and import the respective functions across whichever files need them. | 5%

 > NOTE: Tests should directly invoke functions from the source code to verify the program behaves as expected.